-The credit risk management framework encompasses credit risk governance structure, credit risk appetite, credit risk strategies, credit risk policies and which are fully compliant with the BCBS and SAMA's regulations.
+The credit risk management framework encompasses credit risk governance structure, credit risk appetite, credit risk strategies, and credit risk policies which are developed and maintained with due cognizance of regulatory requirements.

-The Bank has a credit risk governance structure is in place that oversees credit risk management, supported by individuals and committees who have the appropriate levels of experience, qualifications and competence.
+The Bank has a credit risk governance structure in place that oversees credit risk management, supported by individuals and committees who have the appropriate levels of experience, qualifications and competence.